 By Sophie from We Dream of Travel

-The White Cliffs of Dover make for the perfect day trip to London by train.
+The White Cliffs of Dover, one of the most spectacular places in Kent, make for the perfect day trip to London by train.
 The impressive cliffs tower an enormous 350ft above sea level and stretch for 16 miles along the coast.

 There are a number of trails from Dover that you can take to explore these giants.
 However, the South Foreland Lighthouse trail is the most popular route.
 This easy 2-mile walk traverses the chalk grassland atop the cliffs.
 From here you can appreciate the immense scale of the cliffs, while meandering through colourful wildflowers.
 Throughout the walk you will be rewarded with sweeping vistas over the azure waters of the English Channel.
 On a clear day, you may even be able to spot France in the distance.
 Pack a picnic or stop at Mrs Knott’s tea room at the South Foreland Lighthouse for a quick lunch.